gimseng/99-ML-Learning-Projects/README.md

 2. If enough people are interested in that issue ticket, hopefully either you or someone else will write the exercise statement properly similar to the style of a lab exercise/homework question.

 3. Then someone will fork the repo, write up their solution, with a bit of polish and documentation, submit a pull request.
-I'm going to write up a contributing guide soon.
-For now, the guideline is just: create a folder, say `007` with two subfolders `exercise` and `solution`.
+The submission guideline (see [contributing.md](CONTRIBUTING.md) for more details) is roughly: create a folder, say `007` with two subfolders `exercise` and `solution`.
 A `data` subfolder might be useful too.
 Then provide descriptions in `readme.md` in the subfolders.
 Finally, provide your favorite solutions in the `solution` folder, preferably in a notebook format

 4. Some of us will scrutinize the codes, review, make suggestions and eventually include (merge) them into the main project repo.